 Thesis

-However, traditional nuclear fission has many problems which prevent it from scaling efficiently.
+Traditional nuclear fission has many problems that prevent it from scaling efficiently.
 The industry is plagued by long development cycles, delays, and cost overruns, making some projects unviable economically.
 For example, the construction of the Vogtle 3 and Vogtle 4 nuclear plants saw delays of over seven years and cost overruns of over $15 billion, doubling the original budget.
 Similar to how SpaceX changed the aerospace industry by lowering launch costs with innovation, nuclear startups have an opportunity to change this by creating more efficient methods of providing nuclear energy supply.

 Radiant builds portable nuclear microreactors that are intended to replace diesel generators in “remote villages” and to provide “resilient backup power for hospitals, data centers, and military installations.
 The Kaleidos, Radiant’s first product, is designed to produce 1.9 MW of thermal power “for facility heating or water desalination”, and generates 1M of electric power.
 It is also designed to fit in a shipping container for ease of transport.